 The Malone books have some continuing characters who are not detectives:

-Rice wrote a trilogy about traveling photographers Bingo Riggs and Handsome Kusak.
-Like the Malone books, these are comic and surrealistic in tone.
 Mystery novelists often give their books series titles; Rice's only use of this convention, in the Bingo & Handsome series, amounts to a virtual surrealist parody of the concept.
 Each of the three novels is called The Time-period Bird Murders: The Sunday Pigeon Murders (1942), The Thursday Turkey Murders (1943), The April Robin Murders (1958).
 Making it odder is that the time-period has a different, non-time meaning in the last two books: Thursday is the name of a town, Thursday, Iowa; while April Robin is the name of a woman character in the third novel.
-I think Thursday is far and away the best book in this series.
-The article on Frank Gruber discusses his possible influence on the characters of Bingo and Handsome.

-Rice also published three books under the pseudonym Michael Venning, dealing with sleuth Melville Fairr.
+Rice published three books under the pseudonym Michael Venning, dealing with sleuth Melville Fairr.
 The colorless, dull, inconspicuous private detective Fairr is always described by Rice as a "gray, little man".
 The Fairr books tend to be grim, moody, and not all that interesting.
 They lack the comedy, and most of the surrealism, of Rice's other fiction.
 The middle one, Murder Through the Looking Glass (1943), is mildly interesting, although not up to the level of Rice's best work.
 The other two novels are The Man Who Slept All Day (1942) and Jethro Hammer (1944).
 Although Fairr is technically a private detective, his cases are utterly non hard-boiled in tone.

 Jethro Hammer is mainly a mainstream novel, which looks back on a complex family chronicle.
 The tale recalls a bit Emily Bronte's Wuthering Heights, with Hammer being a Heathcliff-like orphan adopted into a more "normal" family.
 This non-mystery story is bookended at the start and finish of the novel, by a very simple murder mystery, one whose sole puzzle plot feature is a simple alibi.
-In The Boucher Chronicles, Anthony Boucher notes that Jethro Hammer was indeed published originally as a mainstream novel, not as a mystery.
+In The Anthony Boucher Chronicles, Anthony Boucher notes that Jethro Hammer was indeed published originally as a mainstream novel, not as a mystery.

-The collection Murder, Mystery and Malone also includes two short stories about Melville Fairr, "How, Now Ophelia" (1947) and "Death in the Moonlight" (1953).
+The collection Murder, Mystery and Malone includes two short stories about Melville Fairr, "How, Now Ophelia" (1947) and "Death in the Moonlight" (1953).
 These are readable but minor tales, focusing on murder in dysfunctional, strange families.
 They have elaborate atmosphere and emotional nuances, recalling the short stories of G.K.
 Chesterton.
 The shootings in "How, Now Ophelia" contain the germ of an idea that will be developed further as the mystery puzzle plot of a Malone tale, "The End of Fear" (1953).
 The back-story about the life of the killer in "Death in the Moonlight" is a strange, sexually lurid variation on the killer's back-story in 8 Faces at 3.

 Rice took her pseudonym Daphne Sanders from a suspect's name in The Wrong Murder, and Michael Venning from a suspect in The Right Murder.

 Mother Finds a Body (1942) is allegedly by stripper Gypsy Rose Lee, although Rice ghosted it.
 Sometimes its predecessor, Lee's The G-String Murders (1941), is also ascribed to Rice, but this claim seems doubtful.
-Despite its fame, The G-String Murders is routine, but Mother Finds a Body is a full-fledged Ricean surrealist extravaganza.
+Despite its fame, The G-String Murders is routine, but Mother Finds a Body is a full-fledged Riceian surrealist extravaganza.
 The concern with restoring a drunkard's memory in The Right Murder, and his numerous plot confusing delusions, finds full artistic fulfillment in Mother Finds a Body.

 Rice went on to do a similar ghosted novel for actor George Sanders, Crime on My Hands (1944), which is a pleasing book.
 It is unclear whether Rice was the sole author of this novel, or whether it was a collaboration with Cleve Cartmill.
 Sanders had starred in Rice's Falcon films in Hollywood, and presumably Rice met him at that time.

-At the end of "Good-Bye Forever" (1951), Malone denounces ghost writing.
+At the end of "Good-bye Forever" (1951), Malone denounces ghost writing.
 He says it never pays off for the person doing the ghosting.

 "The Murder of Mr. Malone" (1952) builds up a mandala like geometry in space and time, as Malone and the other characters keep traveling to various cities.
 Also, when Malone winds up briefly in San Francisco, he notes that he has never been to that city.
 This observation seems oddly realistic - Malone never has been to San Francisco in his adventures - and the assertion seems more like an observed truth than a mere authorial assertion.
 It is an odd surrealistic effect.